sciapp/sampledb/docs/developer_guide/api.rst

-    :>json number parent_location_id: the parent location's ID :>json number type_id: the location type's ID :>json bool is_hidden: whether or not the location is hidden
+    :>json number parent_location_id: the parent location's ID :>json number type_id: the location type's ID :>json bool is_hidden: whether or not the location is hidden :>json bool enable_object_assignments: whether object assignments are enabled for this location
     :statuscode 200: no error
     :statuscode 403: the user does not have READ permissions for this location
     :statuscode 404: the location does not exist